CyCoreSystems/asterisk-config/README.md

 to easily just get your Asterisk system off the ground or to build a fully-templated configuration set.

+It is a common problem that Asterisk may start before the config has been written.
+In order to eliminate that eventuality, you should check for the existence of the `.asterisk-config` file before allowing Asterisk to start.

 ### Basic Usage

 The simplest use is: to create the set of custom Asterisk configurations